asbjornrasen/cptd-cli/CPTD_CLI/readme.md

 Best regards, CryptoProtos team.

-## 🛠️ How to Propose a New Command for CPTD DSL CLI
+## 🛠️ How to Propose a New Command for CPTD CLI in oficial relize

 To have your command included in the **official CPTD DSL CLI release**, please follow these steps: